meenag0/rust-web-scraper/README.md

 # readthisweek

 **readthisweek** is a lightweight web application that displays a curated reading list for the current week.
-The app leverages a simple front-end design using HTML, CSS, and JavaScript to fetch and present articles dynamically.
+The app leverages a rust backend, and front-end design using HTML, CSS, and JavaScript to fetch and present articles dynamically.

 ## Project Structure